Straight to the Point

 - Ingredients: Anchovies, olive oil, salt

-Merro sells for a mere $1.26 an ounce—a pretty huge drop from Ortiz, especially considering how close they were in the final scores.
+Merro sells for a lot less than Ortiz, which was surprising considering how close they were in the final scores.
 Again, it was a mild flavor and tenderness that was most appreciated.
 Some actually complained that it was too mild, and one even "wished it was slightly more fishy."
 All in all, it's a product we'd happily buy and eat whole any day.

 Key Specs